tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2017-01-22-api-class-library.md

 supports local database provided by only [Maxmind][Maxmind] and [IP2Location][IP2Location].

-But when you use a CDN service such as [CloudFlare][CloudFlare] or [CloudFront][CloudFront], you would also have a chance to use their reverse proxy services.
-In this case, you can retrieve a visitor's country code from them.
+But when you use [CloudFlare][CloudFlare] or [CloudFront][CloudFront] as a reverse proxy service, you can retrieve a visitor's country code from their special environment variable.

 In this article, I'll show you how to make use of their services.